 In Tibetan Buddhism, hypnagogic states are used as a way of practicing “dream yoga.”
 Dream yoga is a form of spiritual practice that is based on the premise that dream-like states can be used to train the mind to enhance spiritual awareness.
-This self-discipline can contribute to the experience of enlightenment.
+This self-discipline can contribute to the experience of enlightenment or self-realization.

 In the modern age, there’s a niche of people who refer to themselves as Oneiromancers; or individuals who use dreams as a form of divination.
 The word Oneiromancy comes from the Greek ‘oneiros’ (dream) and ‘manteia’ (prophecy).
 Such people commonly use and interpret dreams as a way of prophesying the future.

 Even psychologists such as Carl Jung and Sigmund Freud have taken an intense interest in dreams and their potential meanings.
 Jung was notorious for his fascination with dreams and their connection with the unconscious mind since childhood.